mit-han-lab/TinyChatEngine/README.md

 ### Windows with Nvidia GPU (Experimental)

 - Install CUDA toolkit for Windows ([link](https://developer.nvidia.com/cuda-toolkit)).
-When installing CUDA on your PC, please change the installzation path to another one that does not includes "spaces".
+When installing CUDA on your PC, please change the installation path to another one that does not include "spaces".

 - Install Visual Studio with C and C++ support: Follow the [Instruction](https://learn.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=msvc-170).

-- Follow the iunstructions below and use x64 Native Tools Command Prompt from Visual Studio to compile TinyChatEngine.
+- Follow the instructions below and use x64 Native Tools Command Prompt from Visual Studio to compile TinyChatEngine.

 ## Step-by-step to Deploy LLaMA2-7B-chat with TinyChatEngine